bilalbari3/personal-website/content/publication/punishment-history-biases-corticothalamic-responses-to-motivationally-significant-stimuli/index.md

 ---
-title: Punishment history biases corticothalamic responses to motivationally-significant stimuli
+title: Aversive stimuli bias corticothalamic responses to motivationally-significant cues
 subtitle: ""
 publication_types:
-  - "3"
+  - "2"
 authors:
   - Federica Lucantonio
   - Zhixiao Su
   - Anna J Chang
   - Bilal A Bari
   - Jeremiah Y Cohen
-doi: 10.1101/2020.04.06.027888
+doi: ""
-publication: bioRxiv
+publication: eLife
 abstract: Making predictions about future rewards or punishments is fundamental to adaptive behavior.
 These processes are influenced by prior experience.
 For example, prior exposure to aversive stimuli or stressors changes behavioral